jeremyhann/ZimaDocs/source/zimacube/Quick-Start.md

   - 6mm high/cross recessed countersunk (thin head) screw:3.5-inch hard disk fastening screws
   - M3 X 4mm long\cross recessed countersunk (thin head) screw:2.5-inch hard disk fastening screws
 ## Product Overview
-Before we get started, let’s take a moment to get to know ZimaCube.
+Before we start assembling, let’s take a moment to get to know ZimaCube.
 ZimaCube is a high-performance NAS device, featuring not only standard interfaces but also a variety of high-speed connections designed to meet your diverse needs.
 Let’s begin by briefly exploring the functions of these different interfaces.
 ### Front Interface Panel
 ![](https://manage.icewhale.io/api/static/docs/1723172359941_image.png)